corcel/acf/readme.md

 This plugin works with a basic logic inside `Corcel\Acf\Field\BasicField` abstract class, that has a lot of useful functions to return the `field key`, the `value`, etc. The `Corcel\Acf\FieldFactory` is responsible to return the correct field instance according the field type, so, if the field type is `post_object` it return an instance of `Corcel\Acf\Field\PostObject`, and it will returns in the `get()` method an instance of `Corcel\Post`.

-## What's Missing
+## What is Missing

 First we should create the fields classes and the test cases.
-After we have to setup how Corcel is going to work with the `corcel/acf` plugin, returning the custom field value in the format `$post->meta->field` or maybe `$post->acf->field` having different behavior.
-This should be done yet!
+After we have to setup how Corcel is going to work with the `corcel/acf` plugin, returning the custom field value in the format `$post->meta->field` or maybe `$post->acf->field` having different behavior (done!).

+ - Create more unit tests for `Repeater` field;
+ - Implement the `Flexible Content` field with unit tests;
+ - Improve performance.
+Currently the plugin makes one SQL query for each field.
+This goal is to improve that using `whereIn()` clauses.

  Some fields are still missing (check table below and contribute).